Skip to Content

 Clients who were listed on the NSW Housing Register prior to 1999 were able to select between general accommodation (cottages, townhouses, villas and cluster housing) or apartment accommodation (units or flats).
 These clients will retain their preferred selection of general or apartment accommodation.
 However, if they wish to change their preference, they will not be able to.
 For example, if someone chose to be housed in apartment accommodation and they decide that they would prefer to be housed in general accommodation, they will not be able to.
 They will be given the option to either retain their preference or, if they no longer wish to be housed in this type of dwelling, they will be placed on the list without preference and will be offered the first suitable accommodation that becomes available.

-When allocating public housing, DCJ Housing will consider the needs of families with young children and, subject to availability, will allocate them dwellings with yards where possible.
+When allocating public housing, Homes NSW will consider the needs of families with young children and, subject to availability, will allocate them dwellings with yards where possible.

 Clients may specify a preference to be housed in a Senior Communities property in public housing where they are:

-• 55 years of age or over, or Aboriginal and Torres Strait Islander clients who are 45 years of age or over.
+• 55 years of age or over, or Aboriginal and/or Torres Strait Islander clients who are 45 years of age or over.

-• Two person adult households where at least one person is Aboriginal or Torres Strait Islander who is over 45 years of age, or one person who is 55 years or over who is not Aboriginal or Torres Strait Islander
+• Two person adult households where at least one person is an Aboriginal and/or Torres Strait Islander person who is over 45 years of age, or one person who is 55 years or over who is not an Aboriginal and/or Torres Strait Islander person.

 6. Clients with special needs